tier4/scenario_simulator_v2/docs/README.md

 ![Scenario Testing Framework](image/what_is_scenario_testing_framework.png "what is scenario testing framework")

-It eables us to write scenario at once and run in various kinds of simulator.
+It enables Autoware developers to write a scenario at once and run in various kinds of simulator.

 ## Purpose of this package
 Currently, various kinds of simulators and scenario formats are developed all over the world.